marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -Second Project/README.md

 And just with current day I will start to think about continues about this.

 Will try to check more about Metasploit and Snort possibilities.

+And..... anyway later was else one week delay.

+But because there was extending action for course-project-two - so some days it my delay already about two weeks.

+Today I get proper time and ability to continue work.

+But found that I not able to download Metasploit.......
+So will play else one time... with this on current time.